renderpci/dedalo/Readme.md

 *Dédalo*

+**IMPORTANT: V6 ontology compatibility for V4 and V5**
+*Starting at 21-05-2020, the ontology in V4 and V5 need to be update with a new column into the "jer_dd" table named "properties", for compatibility with the upcoming V6, this new column will not affect v4 or V5 normal function but the new exported ontologies files from master will include this column in copy files.
+If you don't add this column to jer_dd, Dédalo will can't import the new files and you will can lost the ontology data, although you can re-build jer_dd making the import process manually.
+Read the update V5.6.0*

+**ATENTION: this v6_developer branch is in beta state, don't use it in production**

 Dédalo is a knowledge management system for Cultural Heritage (tangible and intangible), Natural Heritage and Oral History/Memory.

+<p><a href="https://dedalo.dev" target="_blank">Official Dédalo webpage</a></p>

 Dédalo is a Open Source software based in a new paradigm of programing: develop objects with a ontology model.
 The ontology control the app flow with the descriptors, related terms, no descriptors, TG, TE, etc. The objects are built with a MVC structure and are linked to the ontology.
 The database use a NoSQL model, all data is stored in JSONB (binary).